aianshay/data-science-nanodegree/eda-predicting-airbnb-prices/README.md

 Kudos to this [notebook](https://www.kaggle.com/allanbruno/helping-regular-people-price-listings-on-airbnb) from Allan Bruno, where I could find a functional way to remove outliers properly!

-To the awesome [Inside Airbnb](http://insideairbnb.com/) for providing the datasets!
+To the awesome [Inside Airbnb](http://insideairbnb.com/) for providing the datasets.